aws-samples/awsome-inference/2.projects/README.md

 1. `MobileNet/`: This directory contains a Ray Service yaml and python code to run inference for this image classification model.
 2. `StableDiffusion/`: This directory contains a Ray Service yaml and python code to run inference for this text-to-image model.
 3. `DETR/`: This directory contains a Ray Service yaml and python code to run inference for this object detection model.

+## MULTI-NODE TRITON TRT-LLM INFERENCE

+This example shows how to use K8s LeaderWorketSet for multi-node deployment of LLama 3.1 405B model across P5 instances using NVIDIA Triton and NVIDIA TRT-LLM on EKS (Amazon Elastic Kubernetes Service) with support for autoscaling.
+This includes instructions for installing LeaderWorkerSet, building custom image to enable features like EFA, Helm chart and associated Python script.
+This deployment flow uses NVIDIA TensorRT-LLM as the inference engine and NVIDIA Triton Inference Server as the model server.

+### Files & Directories
+1. `1.infrastructure/1_setup_cluster/trtllm_multinode_sample`: This directory contains the guide [1.
+Create_EKS_Cluster.md](../1.infrastructure/1_setup_cluster/multinode-triton-trtllm-inference/1.
+Create_EKS_Cluster.md) to setup 2x P5.48xlarge EKS cluster as well as example cluster config yaml file [`p5-trtllm-cluster-config.yaml`](1.infrastructure/1_setup_cluster/multinode-triton-trtllm-inference/p5-trtllm-cluster-config.yaml) and EFS Persistent Volume Claim files in directory [pvc](../1.infrastructure/1_setup_cluster/multinode-triton-trtllm-inference/pvc)
+2. The [2.
+Configure_EKS_Cluster.md](./2.
+Configure_EKS_Cluster.md) guide to install necessary components like Prometheus Kubernetes Stack, EFA Plugin, LeaderWorkerSet, etc within the EKS cluster.
+3. The [3.
+Deploy_Triton.md](./3.
+Deploy_Triton.md) guide to build TRT-LLM engines for LLama 3.1 405B model, setup Triton model repository and install the multi-node deployment helm chart.
+This guide also covers testing the Horizontal Pod Autoscaler and Cluster Autoscaler and benchmarking LLM inference performance using genai-perf.